siberianfox/tinygwiki/TinyG-Configuration-for-Firmware-Version-0.98.md

 * New Homing Behavior.
 Homing is more accurate and easier to configure
   * Takes advantage of new digital inputs
   * Switches can be independent or "ganged", and mix of NO/NC styles
-  * Homing performs a 2 pass sequence and records exact step position on switch close
+  * Homing performs a 2 pass sequence and records exact position on switch close
+  * Parameters added to support new homing:
+    * `Xhi` homing input number (which input is the home switch on?)
+    * `Xhd` homing search direction
   * See [Homing Configuration]() on this page
 * New system state management differentiates between alarms, shutdown and panic.
-Also supports recoverable safety interlock feature and external emergency stop functions
+  * Supports recoverable safety interlock and external emergency stop
   * Parameters added to support state management:
     * `alarm` invoke an alarm from serial input
     * `shutd` invoke a shutdown from serial input